accellera-official/systemc.org/docs/overview/systemc-ams.md

 ## Is there a reference implementation available for SystemC AMS?

 A [SystemC AMS proof-of-concept implementation][3] is available under Apache 2.0 license, offered by COSEDA Technologies GmbH.
-It contains a class library in C++, and therefore can be compiled against a SystemC IEEE Std.
-1666-2011 compatible simulator.
+It contains a class library in C++, and therefore can be compiled against a SystemC IEEE Std 1666 compatible simulator.

 In addition, commercial simulation environments are available supporting SystemC and SystemC AMS, offering much more capabilities compared to the reference implementations.
 For example, commercial tooling support enhanced design automation for system-level design, offer modeling libraries and enhanced tracing and debug capabilities.
 Please contact your local EDA vendor representative whether SystemC AMS is supported.